teckmonster/pickupstrength/about.md

 I am tm, the creator of Pick Up Strength and currently reside in the United States.

-I graduated from Georgia Tech with a degree in Industrial Engineering in 2013 and currently working in the business and data analytics fields.
+I graduated with a degree in Engineering and currently working in the business and data analytics fields.
 I love to code, weightlift, and backpack in the wilderness.
-My ongoing goals are to share more content in Pick Up Strength.
+My goals are to share more content in Pick Up Strength.

 I grew up with my grandparents in the countryside a couple of hours away from Kuala Lumpur in Malaysia.
 I am always curious about things and enjoy learning how things work from start to finish.
-I immigrated to the United States with my family at the age of 15.
-It was a drastic change in my life and I had to redefine myself, my purpose of life in a new country.
+I moved to the United States with my family at the end of 9th grade and it was a drastic change in my life and I had to redefine myself, my purpose of life in a new country.
 I was lost and struggled with life.

 Coming to this new country without knowing the primary spoken language very well, I had trouble expressing my feeling, the curious mind that I had, had no place to be.
 I had the problem of asking questions and feared that no one could understand me.
 I felt lost in translation for many years.